TimTeaFan/hugodownplus/README.md

 ## How to use HTML boxes

-While most of the new arguments to `md_document()` already described and implemented in `rmarkdown::md_document()`, we will focus on the one completely new feature of {hugodownplus}, its expandable HTML boxes.
+While most of the new arguments to `md_document()` are already described and implemented in `rmarkdown::md_document()`, we will focus on the one completely new feature of {hugodownplus}: its expandable HTML boxes.

 The are two ways of using expandable HTML boxes with {hugodownplus}.
-One is wrapping a child Rmd document into a fenced (pandoc) div with `:::` and link a child document whose content will be rendered into a info or warn box.
+One is wrapping a child Rmd document into a fenced (pandoc) div with `:::` and link a child document whose content will be rendered into an info or warn box.
 The other way is to call `child_session_info()` as inline R code to generate an expandable box containing the session info.

-Let’s elaborate on both options a litte.
+Let’s elaborate on both options a little.

-#### info and warn boxes
+#### Info and warn boxes

 We can generate info and warn boxes based on external Rmd child documents.
-The idea is that, in a blog post on topic X, we might want to talk a bit more about details of a related concept Y. This might not be interesting for every reader, so we can put this part in an expandable box, and those interested, can dive in furhter.
+The idea is that, in a blog post on topic X, we might want to talk a bit more about details of a related concept Y. This might not be interesting for every reader, so we can put this part in an expandable box, and those interested, can dive in further.

 To generate an info or warn box we need an actual Rmd file containing text and or code.
 Usually we would include this child document in our